 - Low levels of Vitamin C can produce depressive symptoms

 We know that food has a profound effect on our mood, but what other simple steps can we take to boost our energy, lift our mood and help us to focus?

-Beverly’s Hot Tips For Building Resiliency By Avoiding The Sugar Blues
+Beverly’s Hot Tips For Building Resiliency Through Food and Mood

-1. Eat breakfast, lunch and dinner.
-Smaller balance meals are preferable to large meals
+1. Eat regularly.
+Smaller balanced meals are preferable to large meals

 2. Use exercise or stretching to increase energy and lift the ‘fog’

 3. Eat protein earlier in the day – we metabolize proteins in a way that we get the full energy from them up to 5 hours later

 4. Include fish in your weekly diet as the essential fatty acids they contain increase energy and improve mood

 5. Eat complex carbohydrates such as whole grains and vegetables instead of simple sugars found in chocolate bars and candy, which give the quick high but a low plunge

 6. Don’t confuse thirst with hunger.
 Drinking a cool glass of water can boost energy in the middle of the afternoon slump